TIBCOSoftware/snappydata/docs/aqp_aws.md

 [![Cloudbuilder](./Images/aws_cloudbuildervideo.png)](https://www.youtube.com/watch?v=jbudjTqWsdI&feature=youtu.be)

 ###Prerequisites##
-Before you begin,:
+Before you begin:

-* Ensure that you have an existing AWS account with required permissions to launch EC2 resources
+* Ensure that you have an existing AWS account with required permissions to launch EC2 resources via CloudFormation.
 * Sign in to the AWS console using your AWS account-specific URL.
 This ensures that the account-specific URL is stored as a cookie in the browser, which then redirects you to the appropriate AWS URL for subsequent logins.
 *  Create an EC2 key pair in the region where you want to launch the SnappyData Cloud cluster